Pope says 'slaughters and atrocities' committed daily in Ukraine | Law-Order

 Pope says 'slaughters and atrocities' committed daily in Ukraine

+"One was missing an arm and another had a head wound," he said.
+Francis also asked people to guard against potential human trafficking of those fleeing Ukraine.
+Let's protect them," he said.
+Poland has seen indications that human traffickers may be targeting refugees fleeing the Ukraine war, officials and aid workers have said.

-Pope Francis, continuing his implicit criticism of Russia, on Sunday called the conflict in Ukraine an unjustified "senseless massacre" and urged leaders to stop "this repugnant war".
-"The violent aggression against Ukraine is unfortunately not slowing down," he told about 30,0000 people in St. Peter's Square for his weekly Sunday address and blessing.
+Pope Francis, continuing his implicit criticism of Russia, called the conflict in Ukraine an unjustified "senseless massacre" and urged leaders to stop "this repugnant war".
+"The violent aggression against Ukraine is unfortunately not slowing down," he told about 30,000 people in St. Peter's Square for his weekly Sunday address and blessing.

 Moscow says the action it launched on Feb.
 24 is a "special military operation" designed not to occupy territory but to demilitarise its neighbour and purge it what it sees as dangerous nationalists.
 Francis has already rejected that terminology.
 "I beg all the players in the international community to truly commit themselves to stopping this repugnant war," the pope said, drawing loud cheers and applause from the crowd.